Lee Nailon: College career

-Nailon started his college career playing one year at Southwestern CC (Iowa) before transferring to Butler County CC (Kansas) for his sophomore year then finishing his career playing his final two years (1997-1999) at Texas Christian University where he averaged 23.9 points and 9.1 rebounds, earning first-team WAC All-Conference honors both seasons.
+Nailon started his college career playing one year at Southeastern CC (Iowa) before transferring to Butler County CC (Kansas) for his sophomore year then finishing his career playing his final two years (1997–1999) at Texas Christian University where he averaged 23.9 points and 9.1 rebounds, earning first-team WAC All-Conference honors both seasons.

 Professional career

-Nailon was a second round (43rd overall) pick of the Charlotte Hornets in the 1999 NBA Draft.
-He has played for the Hornets (in separate stints for both Charlotte and New Orleans franchises in 2000-02 and 2004-05 respectively), the New York Knicks (2002–03), Atlanta Hawks (2003–04), Orlando Magic (2003–04), Cleveland Cavaliers (2003–04) and Philadelphia 76ers (2005–06).
+Nailon was a second round (43rd overall) pick of the Charlotte Hornets in the 1999 NBA draft.
+He has played for the Hornets (in separate stints for both Charlotte and New Orleans franchises in 2000 to 2002 and 2004–05 respectively), the New York Knicks (2002–03), Atlanta Hawks (2003–04), Orlando Magic (2003–04), Cleveland Cavaliers (2003–04) and Philadelphia 76ers (2005–06).
 Nailon feuded with coach Paul Silas while at Charlotte over minutes played which led to him being released and leaving for the Knicks.
 Nailon got into multiple confrontations with Silas during a preseason game in 2002 which led to his dismissal.
 Nailon was recommended to play for the Knicks in a phone call then coach Don Chaney made to Silas.
 While playing for the Knicks Nailon was frustrated over lack of playing time.
 He holds NBA career averages of 8.6 points and 3.1 rebounds per game.
-His international experience includes playing for Adecco Milano in Italy (1999-00), Bnei HaSharon in Israel (2006–07; 2010–11), Lokomotiv Novosibirsk in Russia (2007–08), Al-Riyadi in Lebanon, Leones de Ponce (2009) and Piratas de Quebradillas in Puerto Rico (2010).
+His international experience includes playing for Adecco Milano in Italy (1999–2000), Bnei HaSharon in Israel (2006–07; 2010–11), Lokomotiv Novosibirsk in Russia (2007–08), Al-Riyadi in Lebanon, Leones de Ponce (2009) and Piratas de Quebradillas in Puerto Rico (2010).

 In the 2006–07 season, Nailon led Bnei HaSharon to the Israeli Cup final, shocking the champions, Maccabi Tel Aviv, in the semifinal (eventually losing to Hapoel Jerusalem in the final).
 He was named the 2007 Israeli Basketball Premier League MVP.

 Nailon re-signed with Bnei HaSharon on August 1, 2010.
 In 2011, he was the top scorer in the Israel Basketball Premier League.

-In 2018, Nailon was drafted 6th overall by the Ghost Ballers of the United States-based BIG3.
+In 2018, Nailon was drafted 6th overall by the Ghost Ballers of the United States–based BIG3.